wilyurd/Splat-TT-Auto/README.md

 For my own personal use, I repurposed Switch-Fightstick to output a set sequence of inputs to systematically print Splatoon posts.
 This works by using the smallest size pen and D-pad inputs to plot out each pixel one-by-one.

 #### Printing Procedure
-Just press L to select the pixel brush and plug in the controller: it will automatically sync with the console, reset the cursor position and print.
+Just press L to select the pixel pen and plug in the controller: it will automatically sync with the console, reset the cursor position and print.
 In case you see issues with controller conflicts while in docked mode, try using a USB-C to USB-A adapter in handheld mode.
 Printing currently takes about an hour.

 Each line is printed from left to right, top to bottom.

-Upon completion, the Teensy's LED will begin to flash.
+Optionally, upon completion, the Teensy's LED will begin to flash.
 On compatible Arduino boards, some combination of the onboard LEDs will flash.
 On the UNO, for instance, both TX and RX LEDs will flash, however the other LEDs will not.
+If this functionality is desired, issue `make CC_FLAGS=-DALERT_WHEN_DONE` when building the firmware.
+Just be aware that all pins on both PORTB and PORTD are toggled.
+Keep this in mind if any peripherals are attached, say from some other project.

 This repository has been tested using a Teensy 2.0++, Arduino UNO R3, and Arduino Micro.

 #### Compiling and Flashing onto the Teensy 2.0++
 Go to the Teensy website and download/install the [Teensy Loader application](https://www.pjrc.com/teensy/loader.html).
 Then, follow their instructions on installing the [GCC Compiler and Tools](https://www.pjrc.com/teensy/gcc.html).
 (Note for Mac users - the AVR MacPack is now called AVR CrossPack.
 If that does not work, you can try installing avr-gcc with brew.)
 Next, you need to grab the LUFA library.
 You can download it in a zipped folder at the bottom of [this page](http://www.fourwalledcubicle.com/LUFA.php).
 Unzip the folder, rename it `LUFA`, and place it where you like.
 Then, download or clone the contents of this repository onto your computer.
 Next, you'll need to make sure the `LUFA_PATH` inside of the `makefile` points to the `LUFA` subdirectory inside your `LUFA` directory.
 My `Switch-Fightstick` directory is in the same directory as my `LUFA` directory, so I set `LUFA_PATH = ../LUFA/LUFA`.